Zhongnan University of Economics and Law: Rankings and reputation

 As of 2022, Zhongnan University of Economics and Law ranked # 1 in the South Central China region and top 4 nationwide (the only university outside Beijing and Shanghai) among all universities specialized in finance, business, and economics in the Best Chinese Universities Ranking.
 Internationally, Zhongnan University of Economics and Law has been ranked among the top # 500 universities worldwide for "Economics" and "Management".

 International Education

+Zhongnan University of Economics and Law is part of the prestigious "五院四系" and is one of the first universities to offer programs in law.
+It holds considerable influence in the legal field and consistently ranks among the top ten law schools in China.

 "In the fields of international academic exchange, Zhongnan University of Economics and Law has developed a worldwide cooperative research and academic exchange relationships with universities and research institutions of more than 20 countries and regions in Asia, Europe, America, and Australia.
 Zhongnan University of Economics and Law is open to all educators, scholars, and students from all over the world.
 Since the 1950s, Zhongnan University of Economics and Law have nurtured many international students.
 In the past 58 years, Zhongnan University of Economics and Law has cultivated more than 200,000 students and has made great contribution to the development of China."